As an employer, these are the things you need to know if you’re employing staff living abroad.

 Check IR35 rules

 If the individual is working solely for you, then they could be deemed as an employee under IR35.
 Again, this will have tax implications for your business.
 Read our guide to IR35.
-You may need to consider a contractor’s agreement.
+You may need to consider a contractor’s agreement if you’re employing staff living abroad.

 Does your employee have a UK contract?
 In which case they may not cover them whilst working outside of the UK.
 It may be better to look at the type of contract and weigh up the best options.
 For example, are they better off with self-employed / contractor status (see IR35)?